projectsc/scannet/README.md

 <p align="center"> <img src="https://dl.dropboxusercontent.com/u/20113863/Fig2.png" /> </p>

-To enjoy the full potential of SCANNER we suggest you have installed on your computer GNUPLOT software, available at: http://www.gnuplot.info/
+For enjoy the full potential of SCANNET, we suggest you install on your computer the GNUPLOT software, available at: http://www.gnuplot.info/.

 ## How Use

 ##### Running Program
-To start the program you need only double-click on the generated executable file.
+For start the program you need only double-click on the generated executable file.

 ##### Setting Input File

-SCANNET used as input a file (.txt or .dat) containing the similarity matrix between the proteins that will be analyzed.
+SCANNET use as input, a file (.txt or .dat) containing the similarity matrix between the proteins that will be analyzed.
 So you must provide the name of the input file.
 The used input file must be in the same SCANNET run directory.

 <p align="center"> <img src="https://dl.dropboxusercontent.com/u/20113863/Fig3.png" /> </p>

 ##### Setting Protein Order File
 During the communities identification process, the SCANNET reassembles the proteins of the similarity matrix, changing the initial order these proteins.
-To facilitate the identification of proteins in the generated output (Dendrogram, Complex Network and Color Matrix), the SCANNET generates an output file with the final order of proteins.
+To facilitate the proteins identification in the generated output (Dendrogram, Complex Network and Color Matrix), the SCANNET generates an output file with the final proteins order.
 If the user wanted has this feature, it's necessary set the file (.csv or .dat or .txt) with the initial protein order.
 The protein order file is optional, but if used must be in the same SCANNET run directory.

 <p align="center"> <img src="https://dl.dropboxusercontent.com/u/20113863/Fig4.png" /> </p>